 Graduates in philosophy with an emphasis in environmental ethics find employment in the nonprofit sector working for environmental advocacy, conservation, sustainable food systems, alternative energy, and environmental education.
 Students develop reasoned arguments, present research and gain excellent training for graduate school.

 Environmental Justice is a 12-credit interdisciplinary certificate administered by the Department of History and International Studies.

 One of the longest-running Environmental Studies programs in the nation.
 The 21-credit minor is a multidisciplinary approach to studying the relationships between people and their environments.

 French Language and Literature Designed as a traditional study of French, our major provides students with a balanced knowledge of French language, literature, and civilization.
 Minimum of 27 credit hours…

 A minor in German offers students a background in the language at the undergraduate level, an introduction to the study of German literary classics, and knowledge of the history of German culture.
 Students pursing music and the arts may be interested in a German minor for a better multi-cultural understanding of the arts.

 GAIN EXPERTISE IN CULTURE AND LITERATURE WITH A UW-STEVENS POINT BACHELOR’S DEGREE IN GERMAN Designed as a traditional study of German, our major provides students with a balanced knowledge of…

-You will be well versed in the culture and literature of German speaking peoples as you pursue a Bachelor of Arts degree in the Teaching of German.
+You will be well versed in the culture and literature of German speaking peoples as you pursue a Bachelor of Arts degree in the Teaching of German, grades K-12.
 The Teaching German BA includes a study abroad trip requirement.